 In June 2022, Variety reported that internet streaming giant, ‘Netflix’ planned to lay off 300 employees.
-These job cuts are expected to be across multiple business functions in the company with majority cuts expected in the U.S. This is the second round of layoffs for Netflix, following deductions of similar size in the workforce in May 2022.
+These job cuts are expected to be across multiple business functions in the company, with the majority of cuts expected in the U.S. This is the second round of layoffs for Netflix, following deductions of similar size in the workforce in May 2022.
 In the first round, Netflix laid off 150 employees, mostly in the U.S..
 These cuts happened across departments and represented roughly 2% of Netflix’s U.S. workforce.

 In the latest round of layoffs, the company also indicated that similar plans may be announced again in the latter half of 2022.

-Micro-blogging platform, ‘Twitter’ laid off 30% of its talent acquisition team in July 2022 following a company-wide hiring freeze announced in May 2022, according to TechCrunch.
-A spokesperson for the platform explained that the laid off employees will receive severance packages and the remaining recruitment staff is expected to be reprioritised owing to frozen hiring.
+Micro-blogging platform ‘Twitter’ laid off 30% of its talent acquisition team in July 2022 following a company-wide hiring freeze announced in May 2022, according to TechCrunch.
+A spokesperson for the platform explained that the laid-off employees will receive severance packages and the remaining recruitment staff is expected to be reprioritised owing to frozen hiring.

 Twitter refused to comment on the number of employees affected by the layoffs.

 In July 2022, Microsoft also joined the growing list of tech firms in cost-cutting by way of layoffs.
 According to Bloomberg, Microsoft is expected to proceed with a small percentage of role eliminations to accommodate structural changes in the organisation.
 However, the firm plans to continue investing in its business and grow the overall headcount in the year ahead.
 The layoffs are reported to have impacted less than 1% of the total workforce at Microsoft, spread across different groups such as consulting and customer and partner solutions.